Material culture: Material value

 Research in several areas looks into the reasons for perceiving an object as having meaning.
 Common reasons for valuing material lie in their monetary or sentimental value.

-A well-known related theory is Kahneman's endowment effect theory.
+A well-known related theory is Daniel Kahneman's endowment effect theory.
 According to Kahneman, people infuse objects they own with a higher value than they do if they do not own the object.
 The endowment effect is found to occur as soon as an item is acquired and the effect increases over time.

 Another way in which material can hold meaning and value is by carrying communication between people, just like other communication forms such as speech, touch and gesture.
 An object can mediate messages between time or space or both between people who are not together.
 A work of art, for example, can transfer a message from the creator to the viewer and share an image, a feeling, or an experience.
 Material can contain memories and mutual experiences across time and influence thoughts and feelings.
 A study found that couples who have more items that were jointly acquired and more favorite items among them had higher-quality relationships.

 Researchers from the fields of sociology, psychology, and anthropology have also been fascinated by gift-giving, a universal phenomenon that holds emotional meaning using material culture.
 According to Schieffelin, "gift-giving is a vehicle of social obligation and political maneuver."
 Mauss defines the gift as creating a special bond between the giver and the receiver.
 According to Mauss, the giver never really leaves the gift but becomes part of the receiver's future by inserting the gift into their life.
 A gift leads at some point to another gift in response, which creates a special reciprocal bond between people.

 History

-Material culture studies as an academic field grew along the field of anthropology and so began by studying non-Western material culture.
-All too often, it was a way of putting material culture into categories in such a way that marginalized and hierarchized the cultures from which they came.
-During the "golden age" of museum-going, material cultures were used to show the supposed evolution of society from the simple objects of non-Westerners to the advanced objects of Europeans.
-It was a way of showing that Europeans were at the end of the evolution of society, with non-Westerners at the beginning.
+The academic field of material culture studies is historically rooted in colonial-era anthropology, initially focusing almost exclusively on non-Western material culture.
+This early focus often served to categorize, marginalize, and hierarchize the originating cultures.
+During the "golden age" of museum-going, material cultures were used to illustrate a supposed social evolution, contrasting the simple objects of non-Westerners to the advanced objects of Europeans.
+It was a way of positioning European society at the final, most evolved stage, with non-Westerners at the beginning.
 Eventually, scholars left the notion that culture evolved though predictable cycles, and the study of material culture changed to have a more objective view of non-Western material culture.

 The field of material culture studies as its own distinct discipline dates to the 1990s.
 The Journal of Material Culture began publishing in 1996.
 Collecting habits date back hundreds of years.